fcl-9/PMS/README.md

 We've used #Scrum# methodology in this project.

 For the SMS part need to thank to @diogoaguiar that payed for the SMS's.

+Graded by Frederica Gonçalves @ University of Madeira